• Brain atlas sensitivity

 Output: Fluence output

 MCX outputs the 3D flux distribution by default (unless "-S 0" is used).
-Alternatively, if a user specifies "-O F", the output volume is the fluence; if "-O E" is used, the output volume is the energy deposit; if "-O J" or "-O T" is used, the output is the absorption sensitivity profile, i.e. the Jacobian of mua.
+Alternatively, if a user specifies "-O F", the output volume is the fluence; if "-O E" is used, the output volume is the energy deposit; if "-O J" or "-O T" is used, the output is the absorption sensitivity profile, i.e., the Jacobian of mua.

-By default, MCX's flux/fluence output is normalized to produce a time-domain Green's function, or time-domain point-spread function (TPSF) - i.e. the solution for an impulse input of unitary energy at t=0.
+By default, MCX's flux/fluence output is normalized to produce a time-domain Green's function, or time-domain point-spread function (TPSF) - i.e., the solution for an impulse input of unitary energy at t=0.
 One can disable the normalization by using "-U 0".

-The mc2 file can be loaded into matlab using the loadmc2() function, provided under the mcx/utils folder.
+The mc2 file can be loaded into MATLAB using the loadmc2() function, provided under the mcx/utils folder.
 Please run help loadmc2 for details.

 Output: Detected photon info

 By default, MCX saves the information of the detected photons.
 One can also enable this feature by appending "-d 1" in the command line.
-The output file with the detected photon info is named as "session_name.mch".
+The output file with the detected photon info is named "session_name.mch".

-The mch file can be loaded into matlab using the loadmch() function, provided under the mcx/utils folder.
+The mch file can be loaded into MATLAB using the loadmch() function, provided under the mcx/utils folder.
 Please run help loadmch for details.

-The mch file is a binary file containing the following 3 blocks: a 256-byte header, followed by a block of floating-point numbers for the partial path lengths, then followed by a block of byte arrays recording the random number generator (RNG) seed data for each detected photon (20 byte per photon).
+The mch file is a binary file containing the following 3 blocks: a 256-byte header, followed by a block of floating-point numbers for the partial path lengths, then followed by a block of byte arrays recording the random number generator (RNG) seed data for each detected photon (20 bytes per photon).
 An mch file may contain multiple repetitions of the above 3-block data chunks.

-The header contains the following information
+The header contains the following information:

 typedef struct MCXHistoryHeader{